-The Free Trade Agreement between the EFTA States and Serbia was signed in Geneva, Switzerland, on 17 December 2009.
-The agreement entered into force on 1 October 2010 for Serbia, Liechtenstein and Switzerland, on 1 June 2011 for Norway and on 1 October 2011 for Iceland.
+The EFTA States signed a Free Trade Agreement with Serbia in Geneva, Switzerland, on 17 December 2009.
+The Agreement entered into force on 1 October 2010 for Serbia, Liechtenstein and Switzerland, 1 June 2011 for Norway and 1 October for Iceland.

 The main focus of the Free Trade Agreement is the liberalisation of trade in goods.
-EFTA abolishes all customs duties on Serbian industrial products, including fish and other marine products, as of the entry into force of the Agreement.
-Serbia gradually dismantles its customs duties for imports of industrial products from the EFTA States until 2014.
-Additional agricultural agreements between the individual EFTA States and Serbia form an integral part of the instruments establishing the free trade area.
+EFTA has abolished all customs duties on Serbian industrial products, including fish and other marine products, as of the entry into force of the Agreement.
+Serbia has gradually dismantled its customs duties for imports of industrial products from the EFTA States.
+Additional agricultural agreements between the individual EFTA States (Iceland, Norway and Switzerland) and Serbia form an integral part of the instruments establishing the free trade area.

 - Trade in Goods

 - Rules of Origin

 - Trade Facilitation

 - Sanitary and Phytosanitary Measures (SPS)

 - Trade Remedies

 - Protection of Intellectual Property (IPR)